yardstiq/quantum-benchmarks/README.md

 This benchmark is written with the following principles:

-- tries to use the user interface (UI) instead of high performance hack from internals.
+- try to use the user interface (UI) instead of high performance hack from internals.
 - focus on laptop runnable scale (4-25 qubits) instead of High Performance Cluster scale

 ## Results